The Destruction of the European Jews: Summary

+Publication

 While the dissertation won a prize, Columbia University Press, Princeton University Press, Oklahoma University Press, as well as Yad Vashem all declined to publish it.
 It was eventually published by a small publishing company, Quadrangle Books.
 This first edition was published in an unusually small type.
 Much of the page count increase of later versions is due to being published in a conventional type size.
 This was not the end of Hilberg's publishing woes.
 It was not translated until 1982, when Ulf Wolter of the small leftist publishers Olle & Wolter in Berlin published a German translation.
 For this purpose the work was enlarged by about 15%, so that Hilberg spoke of a "second edition", "solid enough for the next century".